 The data for this run appears to be extremely reliable.
 During all recorded data, the peak for each of the recorded values was 1kHz for displacement, velocity, and acceleration.
-At 1 kHz we found that there was a maximum magnitude of 1.293 mm, a maximum velocity of 1.314 mm/s, and a maximum acceleration of 1.284 mm/s^2.
+At 1 kHz we found that there was a maximum displacement of 1.293 mm, a maximum velocity of 1.314 mm/s, and a maximum acceleration of 1.284 mm/s^2.
 After running the experiment with or Electronic and Classical Music we found that as the frequency grew, the displacement shrunk.
 Because the cone has to vibrate much faster at higher frequencies, this implies that the data was very consistent with empirical predictions.
 Numerically, when the frequency was around .2kHz we had a displacement of approximately 2.3mm.
 Likewise, then the frequency was around 20kHz, we has a displacement of less than .05mm.
-While there is no benchmark to judge these results by, the experimental rig had no way of ensuring each run was consistent.
+While there is no benchmark to judge these results by, numerically, the data we obtained appears to be very accurate.
+Any error that was incurred was because of the experimental setup; the experimental rig had no way of ensuring each run was consistent.
 The speakers themselves were on top of a projector and a book, all of which was on top of a movable cart.
-There was no scientific way of aligning the laser with the center of the cone.
+Additionally, there was no scientific way of aligning the laser with the center of the cone.
 Any error that was incurred was due to equipment error as there was no room for operator error after the run was setup.
 A more accurate system would be able to get more reliable data from the speakers.
 Even with this, the consistency of the frequency with the displacement implies that the data from this run was reliable and can be used to calculate the dampening ratio.